fearlessfrog/MSFS_Universal_Announcer/generated.md

 If no override is present, the global voice selection is used (the one you last set).

-- NEW: TTS Rate and Pitch Adjust.
+**TTS Rate and Pitch Adjust**.
 For the Azure and Edge TTS generators allow for speed rate and pitch changes within the generated voice, adjusting the generated output as required.
 ElevenLabs does not support the standard SSML, so can't do this as yet, and Windows TTS is super basic, so just those two for now.
-You can provide these hints as follows until the docs are updated:
+Example use in the app:

 ```text
 ##Voice: Edge/en-US-LunaNeural